diane-defores/winflowz/roadmap.md

+Custom Implementation
+If you need more specific functionality, you might consider implementing a custom solution using a combination of libraries.
+For example:
+Use generate-api-key for key generation
+Store the keys securely in your Supabase database Implement server-side logic for key validation and management This approach would give you full control over the API key lifecycle while leveraging Supabase for authentication and storage.
+Remember to implement best practices for API key management8, such as:
+Encrypting API keys at rest and in transit Implementing rigorous access control
+Regularly rotating keys
+Monitoring key usage
+By combining these tools and practices, you can create a robust API key management system that integrates well with your Supabase authentication setup.

  Je vais examiner votre projet pour comprendre sa structure actuelle et vous guider dans la migration vers le SSR avec Astro sur Vercel.

 Search files...